Have A Go Olympic Challenge 2024

 Jeff's Story

-Jeff, from Casuarina on the Tweed Coast, cemented his place in Paris when he won gold at the Oceania Breaking Championships at Sydney Town Hall in November 2023.
+Northern NSW high school student Jeff Dunne from Casuarina on the Tweed Coast cemented his place as one of the youngest athletes that qualified for Paris when he won gold at the Oceania Breaking Championships at Sydney Town Hall in late 2023.

 Competing as J Attack, Jeff prevailed over 37 other contenders from Papua New Guinea, New Zealand, Fiji and Australia.